Jeep1945/Dualheading-2022/README.md

 ### Ardusimple simpleRTK2B

 Upload the "AMA_PVT" and "HEADING" configurations to the "right" (PVT) and "left" (relative position) GNSS receivers by means of the [u-center](https://www.u-blox.com/en/product/u-center) software.
 Please note that these settings require firmware v1.13.

-If you use Benjamin's PCB with the 2nd ESP32, then upload the "AMA" configuration to the PVT receiver instead of "POSITION".

 ### ESP32